OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-02.md

 For

-> who has known the mind of the Lord, that he will instruct Him?
+> who has comprehended the mind of the Lord, so as to instruct Him?

-But we have the mind of Christ.
+Yet we possess the mind of Christ.